• Skip to primary navigation

 Description

 This sticky and delicious vegan orange chicken uses tofu and is incredibly easy to make.
-Ready in under 25 minutes, this recipe contains no oil!
+Ready in under 25 minutes!

 Ingredients